Fede2782/deCorizer/README.md

 - ✅️ Voice recorder transcription

 To be added (I'm working on it):
-- ❌️ Image/Note tagger by AI
-- ❌️ Initial Knox implementation
 - ❌️ Full Samsung Game Suite (launcher, discord, tools, recording, etc)
 - ❌️ Advanced Gallery Features (I'm looking for how to enable Image Clipper)
+- ❌️ Full Video Editor

 Maybe:
 - ❓️ Secure Folder and Knox suite